5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Skylake_Ventura.md

 ### How Skylake systems are affected
 With the release of macOS 13, Apple dropped support for all CPU families prior to Kaby Lake.
 For Skylake CPUs this mainly affects integrated Graphics and Metal support.
 So what we will do is prepare the config with the required patches, settings and kexts for installing and running macOS Ventura (or newer) and then add iGPU/GPU drivers in Post-Install using OpenCore Legacy Patcher.

-> [!NOTE]
->
-> Check out the [list of things that were removed macOS Ventura](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/998) and the impact this has on pre-Kaby Lake systems.
-But keep in mind that this was written for real Macs so certain issues don't affect Wintel machines.

 ### Disclaimer
 This guide is intended to provide general information for adjusting your EFI and `config.plist` to install and run macOS Ventura or newer on unsupported Wintel systems.
 It is not a comprehensive configuration guide.
 Please refrain from using the "report issue" function to seek individualized assistance for fixing your config.
 Such issue reports will be closed immediately!